Some of the glossary files supplied with Instant Text are provided as examples. Others have more general usage and cover different fields.

 This glossary contains abbreviations for age-related terms.

-It is intended to be included in or merged with other glossaries.
+It is intended to be included in other glossaries.

 All ages appear with digits in [Phrases].
 For example, "y2" produces "2-year-old" and "y20" produces